 Download Plaid Christmas Prints

 I’ve made these plaid prints available in PDF format for ease of saving and printing.
 Did you know that as a PDF document, you can scale the prints to any size?
 The prints are made at 8×10 and print easily onto an 8-1/2×11 paper.
-I recommend printing the Plaid Christmas Prints on card stock paper.
+I recommend printing the Plaid Christmas Prints on bright white or card stock paper.
 You can then trim the print to fit any 8×10 frame.

 From my family to yours, wishing you the Merriest Christmas and the absolute Happiest New Year!